darnik22/ceph-tf/README.md

 ## Configuring
 In order to build your Ceph cluster you need to:
-* provide your openstack credentials by editting parameter.tvars
+* provide your openstack credentials by editting parameter.tvars.
+The username should be the same as shown in the OTC console.
+You can not use the email or mobile number, which can also be used to login to the OTC web console.
 * eventually change values in varaibles.tf

 In order to configure oneprovider and oneclient you need to: